rotki/docs/requirement-and-installation/build-from-source.md

 ## Packaging

-To package the application for your platform, you need to install the packaging dependencies and run the packaging script:
+To build a distributable package for your platform:

 ```sh
 # Install packaging dependencies